C++ vs. Rust: Hello World

 Hello world

-The compilation process in C++ has basically three steps:
+The C++ compilation process consists of three main steps:

-3. The linking process, that binds the function calls with the actual functions in the libraries the program uses.
-If you do not specify anything (as in our case), your program will be linked only to the Standard Library that ships with any C++ compiler.
+• Linking: This step resolves those function calls by linking them to the actual functions in the libraries your program uses.
+If you do not specify any additional libraries (as in our example), your program will only be linked to the Standard Library, which comes with any C++ compiler.

 #include